Eluru district: Rivers and waterbodies

+The district is primarily served by the major river Godavari and three tributaries: Yerrakaluva, Tammileru, and Ramileru.
+Additionally, a freshwater lake flows through the district, serving as a crucial water source.
+Recently, the Government of India initiated the Polavaram Project, a water reservoir with the potential to store up to 194.6 TMC of water.
+This project aims to provide a significant water source for other parts of Andhra Pradesh, with the capacity to divert water to drought-prone areas such as Rayalaseema and other districts through the Buckingham Canal.
+Originally constructed by the British, the Buckingham Canal is now part of India's Inland Waterway project, designed to facilitate civilian and goods transportation, potentially reducing transportation costs and improving connectivity through waterways.

 Climate

 The region has a tropical climate similar to the rest of the Coastal Andhra region.
 The summers (March–June) are hot and dry while the winters are fairly cold.
 The rainy season (July–December) is often the best time for tourist visits, as fields are brilliantly green with paddy crops, rivers flowing with monsoon water, and a relatively cool climate.
 The region has long been home to the Indian nobles due to its climate and fertile soil, and several zamindar large mansions are scattered around the Godavari area.

 Demographics

-At the time of the 2011 census, the district had a population of 20,02,658, of which 384,370 (19.19%) live in urban areas.
-Eluru district has a sex ratio of 1002 females per 1000 males and a literacy rate of 71.44%.
-Scheduled Castes and Scheduled Tribes made up 4,38,087 (21.87%) and 1,21,973 (6.09%) of the population respectively.
+At the time of the 2011 census, the mandals which would become Eluru district had a population of 1,937,695, of which 309,424 (15.97%) live in urban areas.
+Eluru district has a sex ratio of 1002 females per 1000 males and a literacy rate of 65.39%.
+Scheduled Castes are 21,73,227 and Scheduled Tribes made up to 3,01,881 population respectively.
+At the time of the 2011 census, 93.81% of the population spoke Telugu, 2.68% Koya and 2.60% Urdu as their first language.